h183502/dat110public/week7/week7.md

 2. The rest should include the IP address of the first group member or another member whose instance is already running in their StaticTracker class.
 You can include many IP addresses of active nodes in the StaticTracker class.
 3. Each member of the group should run the NodeClientTester and check the result.

-What improvement can you make to the system?
+What important improvements can you make to the system?

 #### Exercise 2 - Leave Ring Implementation